Vitamin C (L-ascorbic acid)

 Three things actually matter.
 Everything else is packaging design.

-1. Form.
+- Form.
 L-ascorbic acid is the gold standard.
-Derivatives (sodium ascorbyl phosphate, magnesium ascorbyl phosphate, ascorbyl glucoside, THD ascorbate) are less-studied and convert to ascorbic acid in skin at unknown efficiency.
+Derivatives such as sodium ascorbyl phosphate, magnesium ascorbyl phosphate, ascorbyl glucoside, and THD ascorbate are less-studied and convert to ascorbic acid in skin at unknown efficiency.
 Not bad.
-Just not as documented.
+Less documented.

 How to use it